Twenty years ago in Denmark I had gotten an Andalucian mare named Evita and she did not want to canter left.

 – But I think you know the answer to what Evita’s problem is..

 – I am very sorry but I don’t do private practice anymore and wish you good luck.

 Somehow I knew Lenneart had the answer so I was not going to give up.
 The next day I called again and the conversation went almost the same.
 Lennart explained once again that he had stopped driving out to private people and also having clients at his horse hospital.
 I realized I needed a new strategy to get Lennart to see Evita.

-A few days later I bought some nice shrimp sandwiches with extra mayo in Bilka and drove up to Gamle Ry where Lennart was living.
-I found the way up the hill, turned left and continued up the gravel road till a small wooden cabin appeared on the right.
+A few days later I bought some nice shrimp sandwiches with extra mayo in Bilka shopping center and drove up to Gamle Ry village where Lennart was living.
+I found the way up the hill, turned left and continued up the gravel road untill a small wooden cabin appeared on the right.
 I knocked on the door and Lennart opened.
 Maybe he was surprised, I think so.
 We enjoyed the sandwiches and Lennart considered my request one more time.